Vecihi Hürkuş: Legacy

 Hürkuş received three commendations from the Grand National Assembly of Turkey for his service in the Turkish War of Independence and is the only person to receive this many such commendations.
-He is also a recipient of the Medal of Independence for his work as a pilot during the War of Independence.
+He also received the Medal of Independence for his work as a pilot during the War of Independence.

 According to Abdullah Aydoğan of the Kırşehir Ahi Evran University, Turkish aviation "gained valuable experience" thanks to Hürkuş's initiatives despite the "limited resources at his disposal".
 The turboprop trainer aircraft Hürkuş and the supersonic light combat aircraft Hürjet, both developed by Turkish Aerospace Industries (TAI), were named after him.
 The 2018 drama film Hürkuş: Göklerdeki Kahraman by Kudret Sabancı is based on his life.
 In 2022, the Turkish Radio and Television Corporation (TRT) started filming Savunma Sanayiinin Yalnız Dehaları, (English:The Lonely Geniuses of the Defense Industry) a documentary which focuses on the lives of five important Turkish people in national defense, including Hürkuş.